Linguly/.github/profile/README.md

 To achieve this:
 1. It needs to understands the learner's current [language state](#language-state) (A) through tests and initial interactions.
 1. The learner’s target or goal state (B) is going to identified by allowing them to set their [learning goal](#learning-goal).
-1. [Agents](#agents) are meant to design and provide various paths and guidances helping the learner progress from A to B
+1. [Agents](#agents) are meant to design and provide various paths and guidances helping the learner progress from A to B while the progress is tracked via the [Shared Context](#shared-context).

 Our ongoing mission at Linguly is to continuously improve the platform’s ability to accurately assess, define, and guide learners through these three critical stages.